pragatibhandari/nodemoviedb/README.md

             npm install express body-parser

     4. Add start and dev (nodemon) scripts to the package.json file.
-Then, your package.json file should look like the code below.
+Then, package.json file should look like the code below.

             {
             "name": "nodemoviedb",